Hazard Perception Test Explained: Tips, Scoring & Practice Clips

 Start practising today and take one step closer to getting your full UK driving licence.

-What Is the Hazard Perception Test?
+What is The Hazard Perception Test?

 The hazard perception test is the second part of your DVSA theory test, after the multiple-choice questions.
 It’s designed to assess how quickly you can spot developing dangers while driving.

 During the test, you’ll watch 14 video clips filmed from a driver’s point of view.
-Each clip shows everyday road scenes — and each one contains at least one developing hazard.
+Each clip shows everyday road scenes, and each one contains at least one developing hazard.

 How the Scoring Works